Allegheny Unitarian Universalist Church

 Soul Space | 10:30 am

 Together, we create a contemplative setting for reflection and renewal.
-The Soul Space spiritual theme for November is Nurturing Gratitude.
+The Soul Space spiritual theme for January is Practicing Resistance.

 Worship Café | 11:00 am